Unmissable sea views

 - Deborah O’Brien describes Porthclais Harbour, St David’s Peninsula

 Living on an island, we really are spoilt for choice when it comes to sea views; from blustery, wild cliffs to tranquil beaches.
 There are thousands of beautiful places to sit and relax, walk or even run with a sea view.
 So we decided to collate ten of the finest seascapes – as nominated by you and our coastal rangers.
 Of course, there are far more than just these ten.
 Take a look at our sea views Pinterest board for more inspiration.

 ‘I stumbled across this secluded beach whilst walking in the nature reserve.
 It’s so peaceful and has great views of the Seven Sisters, which we walked the day before.
 This place has everything I love - isolation, the coast, and amazing views.
 Perfect.’

-- Claire T, writing on our Special Places app about the beach at Hope Gap
+- Claire T, writing about the beach at Hope Gap

 There are a lot of incredible sea views along the South Downs, not to mention the view you get from the top of the Seven Sisters themselves.
 You can access Hope Gap beach via foot from the South Downs Way.

 * Many thanks to Claire T for her photo of the Seven Sisters

 ‘I discovered this place by accident - growing up in an industrial town meant I'd missed out on fresh air and the glittering sea.
 An ill friend passed their holiday onto me, and I can't stay away now.
 England at its best: fresh, clean and beautiful.’